Chris Jackson lives in Bolton, UK.

-His book, “Pick Up The Phone” is the first book in a series of Call Center Training series.
-His latest release is titled “Tips For Freelance Telemarketers”
+His book, “Pick Up The Phone” was the first book in a series of Call Center Training series.

 Q&A With Chris Jackson

 Q: What inspires you to get out of bed each day?

 Q: When you’re not writing, how do you spend your time?

 A: I am the type of person who likes to be working, on one thing or another.
 I get bored very quickly unless I am focused on a task, whether that is writing a new book, or freelancing

 A: First story I ever wrote was when I was in Grade 9 at Kedron High School.
 It was a 4 page fiction story I wrote instead of doing a book report.

 Q: What motivated you to become an author?

 A: It’s in my blood 🙂 My grandmother was a writer, and she wrote jingles for some commercials that aired on Aussie TV in the 60’s.
 My grandfather was also an actor, and did quite a number of TV commercials in the 50’s and 60’s